 Hello!
 My name is Ms. Jennifer Bowers and I am the TK teacher at Our Lady of Lourdes School.
 This is my fifth year working at Our Lady of Lourdes.
 I worked in first and second grade for two years and then went to work in kindergarten for another two years.
 I feel so blessed to have been given the opportunity to set up a brand new TK classroom for our wonderful Early Childhood Center.

 I am also a very proud alumni of Our Lady of Lourdes.
 I attended OLL from first through eighth grade.
 My three older brothers also went to school at OLL.
 My family and I have always loved and believed in this school and church community.
 After my eighth grade graduation, I decided to return to OLL to receive my Confirmation.
 Even throughout high school and college, I had the desire to come back to the OLL community, and did so through volunteering and coaching volleyball for the junior high girl’s teams.

 Hello there!
 My name is Sophia Allen and I am blessed to be the Kindergarten teacher at Our Lady of Lourdes.
-I taught second grade for two years and had the wonderful opportunity to teach Kindergarten this year, a position I have always held close to my heart.
-In addition, I teach American Sign Language (ASL) to the junior high students as an elective.
+I taught second grade for two years and had the wonderful opportunity to teach Kindergarten this past year, a position I have always held close to my heart.

 I am a CSUN alumna and recently graduated from Loyola Marymount University with my Masters Degree and credential this last year.